Every diet you’ve tried—keto, carb cycling, Whole30, intermittent fasting, Weight Watchers—works the same way.

 And getting enough protein is a big piece of this puzzle.
 If you don’t, you risk muscle loss and excessive hunger—and I’d hate you to feel anything but lean, strong, and healthy.

-Which is why I wrote Protein Power-Up: an easy-to-use guide on the same protein-increasing strategies I offer my most successful clients… and I’m giving away complimentary copies.
+Which is why I wrote One-Stop Nutrition Guide: an easy-to-use guide on the same protein-increasing strategies I offer my most successful clients… and I’m giving away complimentary copies.
 Simply tell me where to send it: